jSieber7/jSieber7.github.io/_posts/2019-6-2-Google-Cloud-Setup-for-Data-Science.md

 The three stacked bars in the top left will allow you navigate through the different pages of Google Cloud.
 You can also use the search bar at the top of Google Cloud's pages in order to navigate the website.

 A graphics card will be necessary to train models like neural networks in a reasonable amount of time.
-In order to get access to graphics card on Google Cloud: Go to the quotas section type in `GPUs all regions` in the metrics box and be sure to check it in the services.
+In order to get access to graphics card on Google Cloud: Go to the Quotas section under IAM & admin use the metric dropdown to get `GPUs all regions`.
+Be sure to check the service box beside the GPU (all regions) box.
 Mouse up to `Edit Quotas` and increase the quota limit to 1.
 Submit the request and Google will increase your quota after approval.

 <img src="https://i.imgur.com/RykPWUj.png" title="Quotas"/>